 Additional artistic & production support from Emily Wells, Jane Wells, Ian McFarlane, Marti Hopson, Kirsten MacLaine, Sebastian Poissant-Labelle, Sue Leblanc, Arnold Smith, Laura Astwood, Kathy Randels, Robin & Debi Stevenson, Tara Callaghan, Kyla Gardiner, Grace Kimpinski and many, many others.

-Wake the River Clyde was made possible thanks to a grant from the Canada 150 Fund, the PEI Arts Grants program, and donations from over 150 local donors.
+Wake the River Clyde was made possible thanks to grants from the Canada 150 Fund, the Canada Council for the Arts, the PEI Arts Grants program, and donations from over 150 local donors.